 Right To Access

 You have the right to ask us for a copy of any personal data that we hold about you.
 This is known as a “Subject Access Request.”
 Except in exceptional circumstances (which we would discuss and agree with you in advance), you can obtain this information at no cost.
 We will send you a copy of the information within 30 days of your request.
-To make a Subject Access Request, please write to our Senior Programme Adviser (details above).
+To make a Subject Access Request, please write to our Qualifications Manager (details above).

 Right To Rectification

-If any of the information that we hold about you is inaccurate, you can either contact us on 020 7932 2760 or contact our Senior Programme Manager (details above).
+If any of the information that we hold about you is inaccurate, you can either contact us on 020 7932 2760 or contact our Qualifications Manager (details above).

 Right To Be Forgotten